Elbro1234/Dr.-House-IACD/Dr. House/READ_ME.txt

             1st and 2nd graph - Histogram between not cleansed data and the cleansed data ("?" substitued by the mean)

-            3rd graph - Graphic comparison between the values with the outliars and another graph which the outliars have been removed (outliars were gaven the value of the higher acceptable value of that one variable)
+            3rd graph - Graphic comparison between the values with the outliars and another graph which the outliars have been removed (outliers were gaven the value of the higher acceptable value of that one variable)

 Jupiter file: